112 – Fiscal Management

-The Finance Office shall have the responsibility of controlling and monitoring the inventory of County-Owned Property (whether bought with county funds or acquired through seizure / forfeiture actions) under the control of HCSO.
-All department firearms owned by the County shall be considered under this policy.
+The Finance Office will have the responsibility of controlling and monitoring the inventory of County-Owned Property (whether bought with county funds or acquired through seizure / forfeiture actions) under the control of HCSO.
+All department firearms owned by the County will be considered under this policy.

-2. Seized: The Asset Forfeiture Unit shall provide the Finance Office with all required information within forty-eight (48) hours of the District Attorney’s Office acceptance of processing the seizure.
+2. Seized: The Asset Forfeiture Unit will provide the Finance Office with all required information within forty-eight (48) hours of the District Attorney’s Office acceptance of processing the seizure.

-3. The Finance Office shall be responsible for the following:
+3. The Finance Office will be responsible for the following:

 a.
 Enter all property into IFAS within twenty-four (24) hours of receiving the required property information.